jeffro26/aws-testing/README.md

 1) Convert the functionality to support the lambda gateway written in the stack file by converting already written code in the src folder

-2) Unit test new aws cdk code
+2) Unit test the new aws cdk code

-3) Retire old server code in Main branch once code has been successfully onto AWS.
+3) Retire the old server code in Main branch once code has been successfully onto AWS.

 Available Commands